magento/devdocs-mbi/mbi/getting-started.md

   - Setup
 ---

-There are four ways to get your data into Magento BI:
-* connect a database
-* connect a SaaS integration
-* upload a CSV file
-* use the Import API.

-This section describes how to use the Import API.

 Before you begin, you should checkout the <a href="{{ page.baseurl }}/mbi/libraries.html">libraries</a> section to install your chosen client library.
 Here are some quick examples that can get you started with the Import API.